jruizgit/rules/docs/js/reference.md

 * Timeouts can be observed in rules given the timer name.
 * The start timer operation is idempotent.

-The example shows an event scheduled to be raised after 5 seconds and a rule which reacts to such an event.
+This example shows an event scheduled to be raised after 5 seconds and a rule which reacts to such an event.

 API:
 * `host.startTimer(timerName, seconds)`